 It’s important to remember that these are considered the levels of hepatotoxicity of CBD, and does not suggest that all CBD consumption is hepatotoxic.
 The media’s response to this research was that “CBD could cause liver damage”, but in fact, researchers were simply looking for which maximum dose may lead to liver toxicity.
 Essentially, researchers concluded that CBD interacts with the same metabolic pathway as many other substances and drugs, and this may contribute to its hepatotoxicity.
 Finally, the researchers suggested a standard by which dosage could be calculated for each person to mitigate any chance of hepatotoxicity.

 In 2005, French researchers investigated the effect of cannabis smoking on the progression of fibrosis in chronic hepatitis C patients.
-The researchers included a total of 270 patients and included in their calculations other factors such as excessive alcohol intake, tobacco smoking, age at the time of liver biopsy, and steatosis.
+The researchers included a total of 270 patients and included in their analysis other factors such as excessive alcohol intake, tobacco smoking, age at the time of liver biopsy, and steatosis.
 The researchers concluded that severe fibrosis was predicted by daily cannabis use, independent of the other factors.
 They advised that patients with chronic hepatitis C should refrain from using cannabis regularly.

 These findings were supported by another 2008 study including 204 patients with hepatitis C. The study was conducted at the University of San Francisco and used baseline data from a prospective, community-based cohort study.
 The primary predictor was cannabis use and the results were calculated using a fibrosis score on biopsy.
 The team also concluded that daily cannabis use was strongly associated with moderate to severe fibrosis for patients already diagnosed with hepatitis C.

-In 2013, at McGill University in Quebec, Canada, a team of researchers revealed results completely contradictory to those mentioned above.
+In 2013, at McGill University in Quebec, Canada, a team of researchers revealed results contradictory to those mentioned above.
 In this study, the team evaluated 690 individuals who were diagnosed with HIV and hepatitis C coinfection who did not have significant fibrosis or end-stage liver disease.
 This was the baseline.
 At the baseline, 53% had smoked marijuana in the last 6 months, and were consuming an average of 7 joints per week, while 40% were daily users.

 Researchers found that each additional 10 joints per week slightly increased the risk of progression towards end-stage liver disease or cirrhosis.
 However, they also found that when the exposure to cannabis was lagged to 6-12 months before the HIV/hepatitis C diagnosis, cannabis was no longer associated with progression of fibrosis or cirrhosis.
 Similarly, they found that whatever higher risk of cirrhosis was associated with cannabis use was attenuated after exposure to cannabis was lagged.